kwojcicki/kwojcicki.github.io/_posts/2018-01-15-IDIOMATIC-GO.md

 Firstly do properly logging no more ```fmt.Println()```, instead migrate over to a logging library like logrus.

+Secondly error messages should start with a lowercase letter and should not end with a '.', the same applies to log messages.

 ## Mutex hat

 ## Package naming